Paria whitestart: Status

 The Paria whitestart is classified as Endangered by the IUCN, and is nationally Endangered in Venezuela.The potential population of mature individuals is estimated at between 1,500 and 7,000.
 Most of the Paria whitestart's range is protected, being within the Paria Peninsula National Park system since 1978.
-The majority of the population is concentrated in the suitable habitat remaining on Cerro Humo, which is thought to cover about c.15 km^{2} (9.3mi^{2}).
+The majority of the population is concentrated in the suitable habitat remaining on Cerro Humo, which is thought to cover about c.15 km^{2} (9.3 mi^{2}).
 However, the southern slope of Cerro Humo, which may support a substantial amount of the existing Paria whitestart population, is not within the boundaries of the park and is accessible by road, and suffers from increased habitat disturbance and forest clearance as a result.
 The park itself is also underfunded, understaffed, and existing protections are not strongly enforced, so human disturbance and conversion of land for agricultural use continue, especially on the southern slope.

 The increased growing since the 1980s of the cash crops ocumo blanco (white ocum, Xanthosoma sagittifolium) and ocumo chino (Chinese ocum or taro, Colocasia esculenta), and the burning and clearing associated with their cultivation, has created significant forest degradation and habitat destruction, particularly on Cerro Humo and Cerro Patao.

 There was, to some extent, targeting of the Paria whitestart for capture and sale as a caged songbird up to the 1980s.
 Very little if any trade is believed to take place today, as it is not considered an attractive caged songbird.